JarmoKukkola/BoardView/README.md

-#Goal of this fork
+# Goal of this fork

-This is a fork of https://github.com/jakebonk/BoardView.
-The purpose of the fork is to update to AndroidX and Android Studio 3.5 beta 2.
+This is a fork of https://github.com/jakebonk/BoardView in order to update to AndroidX and Android Studio 3.5 beta 2.

 [![](https://jitpack.io/v/jakebonk/BoardView.svg)](https://jitpack.io/#jakebonk/BoardView)